daattali/beautiful-jekyll/_posts/2018-01-06-meltdown-spectre-check-if-your-esxi-servers-are-patched.md

 published: true
 title: Meltdown & Spectre - Check if your ESXi servers are patched
 ---
+### [Update 20/03/2018]

+VMware now recommends to apply the patch for Hypervisor-Assisted Guest Mitigation.
+According to them the performance impact is [less than 2%](https://kb.vmware.com/s/article/52337).

+I haven't patched yet and I will wait for the feedback of early adopters.
+The start of the year has been so ridiculous with patches being rolled back every week because they broke more things than they fixed.
+So wait and see.

 ### [Update 15/01/2018]

 A few days ago VMware release the Security Advisory [VMSA-2018-0004](https://www.vmware.com/us/security/advisories/VMSA-2018-0004.html) and [KB52085](https://kb.vmware.com/s/article/52085) regarding _Hypervisor-Assisted Guest Remediation_ that would present the new CPU features to the VMs even without having the Firmware/Bios updated.